ofallonlabs/saeedmirshekari/_src/blog/who-are-the-ideal-users-of-omentors.md

 ## Join the Omentors Community Today

-Whether you're a recent PhD graduate embarking on a new journey or an experienced professional looking to pivot into Data Science and Machine Learning, Omentors is here to support you every step of the way.
+Whether you're a recent graduate embarking on a new journey or an experienced professional looking to pivot into Data Science and Machine Learning, Omentors is here to support you every step of the way.
 Join our community today and unlock a world of opportunities in these exciting and rapidly growing fields.

 [Sign Up Now](https://www.omentors.com/)